GrinonBarrett/Taksidos/Placeholder Creature.md

 **Creature Type**: Arbreberakhors are Insects.

-**Size**:  A canucorryn is just over 1.5 yards in length and beeteen 16" and 21" in height.
+**Size**:  An arbreberakhor is just over 1.5 yards in length and beeteen 16" and 21" in height.
 They weigh between 60-80 pounds.
 They are small creatures.

 **Hitpoints**: An arbreberakhor has no hitpoints.